 Writing online is a guaranteed way to shrink the world.
 A well-written article can change your life because the internet rewards people who think well.
 Each post is an advertisement for the kinds of people and opportunities you want to attract, and if you have a voice, you can build a platform.

 In any field, the most successful people double as writers.
 Chefs write recipes, comedians write jokes, and entrepreneurs write business plans.
 The examples are endless.

 Writing is like weightlifting for the brain.
-Not every smart person is a writer, but every smart person writes.
+Just as you’ll improve your food diet if you start cooking, you’ll improve your information diet if you start writing.
 Testing the limits of your ideas is the fastest way to improve them and raise your intelligence.
 Don’t take my word for it.
 Listen to Jeff Bezos:

 “People who write a lot, also listen a lot.
 They also change their mind a lot.
 Not necessarily with new data, but sometimes re-analyzing the same data.
 They also work hard to disconfirm fundamental biases.”